 Predict future trends

 You’ll come to realise that certain trends are recurring such as #motivationmonday, #throwbackthursday and #FridayFeeling.
-You can also assume that certain occasions like #ChristmasDay or #PancakeDay might also make it into the Twitter trending section.
+You can also assume that certain occasions like #ChristmasDay or #PancakeDay might also make it into the Twitter trending section and many companies take this into account when content planning.

 Jump in on relevant topics